AryanWadhwa05/Aryan-BSE-Portfolio/index.md

 ![Headstone Image](https://bluestampengineering.com/wp-content/uploads/2016/05/improve.jpg)

 # Final Milestone
 My final milestone is the implemention of a few object detection model.
 I used a TensorFlow Lite Model Maker google colab notebook to help guide me upload a object detection dataset and split it into training and testing data.
-I was able to set up my dataset
+I was able to set up my dataset finding images ont he internet and drawing boxes with labels around the object I want to detect for the computer to recognize.
+I used and imported the TensorFlow Lite library which makes training and testing a model much easier with only a few lines of code.

 [![Final Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612573869/video_to_markdown/images/youtube--F7M7imOVGug-c05b58ac6eb4c4700831b2b3070cd403.jpg )](https://www.youtube.com/watch?v=F7M7imOVGug&feature=emb_logo "Final Milestone")